 Longevity:

-With increasing life expectancies, retirees should plan to spend 35 years in retirement.
 Life expectancies are a mid-point, not an end-point.
-What you don’t want to do is plan to live to age 88 and turn 87 without enough money for the next 15 years.
+What you don’t want to do is plan to live to age 88 and turn 87 without enough money for the next 10 years.
+With increasing life expectancy, retirees should plan to spend 35 years in retirement.

 Investments too Conservative:

-The refrain of maintaining your principal and living off the earnings is not a good strategy.
-Inflation compounds every year, so retirees need growth investments to maintain their lifestyle.
-Every retiree needs some growth investments, which do better over long periods and can offset the challenges of increased longevity and rising costs.
+The refrain of maintaining your principal and living off interest is not a good strategy.
+Inflation compounds every year, so every retiree needs some growth investments to maintain their lifestyle.
+Growth investments do better over long periods of time and can offset the challenges of increased longevity and rising costs.

 Inflation and Medical Costs:

-It is widely recommended that you work with a financial advisor.
-We employ cash flow analysis and forecasting to model spending and investment strategies.
 The “4% Rule” is outdated and can compromise a peaceful retirement if markets decline early in your retirement.
-We created time-layered strategies to grow investments with appropriate risk throughout your retirement.
+Integras Partners created time-layered strategies to grow investments with appropriate risk throughout your retirement.